Last edit: , Invalid DateTime

 - Other nodes receive the new beacon block on the consensus layer gossip network.
 They pass it to their execution client where the transactions are re-executed locally to ensure the proposed state change is valid.
 The validator client then attests that the block is valid and is the logical next block in their view of the chain (meaning it builds on the chain with the greatest weight of attestations as defined in the fork choice rules).
 The block is added to the local database in each node that attests to it.

-- The transaction can be considered "finalized", i.e., that it cannot be reverted, if it has become part of a chain with a "supermajority link" between two checkpoints.
-Checkpoints occur at the start of each epoch and to have a supermajority link they must both be attested to by 66% of the total staked ETH on the network.
+- The transaction can be considered "finalized" if it has become part of a chain with a "supermajority link" between two checkpoints.
+Checkpoints occur at the start of each epoch and they exist to account for the fact that only a subset of active validators attest in each slot, but all active validators attest across each epoch.
+Therefore, it is only between epochs that a 'supermajority link' can be demonstrated (this is where 66% of the total staked ETH on the network agrees on two checkpoints).

 More detail on finality can be found below.